 During the final event handpicked works undergo screening before a live audience and an eminent jury from the Indian film industry.
 This grand showcase is enriched with insightful panel discussions and interactions featuring distinguished film personalities, elevating the experience for both participants and attendees.

 Participants enjoy complete autonomy in selecting themes and stylistic approaches across genres like fiction, animation, and documentary filmmaking.
 Additionally, the unique “Nano” film category challenges students to craft remarkably concise films, pushing the boundaries of their creativity.

 Notably, FirstCut encourages submissions sans any processing fees, ensuring an inclusive and accessible platform for all film enthusiasts.

-Check out more multiarts festivals here.
+Check out more film festivals here.

-How to Reach Pune
+How To Reach Pune

 1. By Air: Pune is well connected through domestic airlines with the entire country.
 Lohegaon Airport or Pune Airport is an international airport, located 15 km away from Pune city centre.
 Visitors can avail of taxi and local bus services from outside the airport to reach their destination.

 2. By Rail: Pune Junction Railway Station connects the city with all the prime Indian destinations.
 There are several mail/express trains and superfast trains linking the city to various Indian destinations in the south, north and west.
 Some of the prominent trains operating to and from Mumbai are the Deccan Queen and Shatabdi Express, which take around three-and-a-half hours to reach Pune.